John Kelly (rugby, born 1917): Leeds career

 On Saturday 24 December 1938 Leeds played Salford at Headingley.
 However, because the rugby pitch was frozen, the match was switched to the cricket field.
-Vic Hey scored the only try of the match, and Jack Kelly became the only player to ever kick a goal on the cricket pitch in a 5-0 win.
+Vic Hey scored the only try of the match, and Jack Kelly became the only player to ever kick a goal on the cricket pitch in a 5–0 win.
 He spent most of his career at Leeds behind Charles "Charlie" Eaton for the position, but he still managed to play in 83 matches, mainly during the Emergency Leagues throughout World War II.
-On Saturday 6 December 1941 Leeds played St. Helens at Headingley Stadium, the St. Helens team was a man short, so Jack Kelly played as a stand-in for them.
+On Saturday 6 December 1941 Leeds played St. Helens at Headingley, the St. Helens team was a man short, so Jack Kelly played as a stand-in for them.